-In this study, we reconstruct two different quantities in CMIP5 models: 1) the simulated present-day albedo of trees and crops/grasses, to evaluate the albedo change arising from a potential transition between these two classes against observational data, and 2) the historical surface albedo changes associated with transitions between trees and crops/grasses, followed by an assessment of their consequences in terms of Radiative Forcing.

-The simulated monthly surface albedo climatology for trees and crops/grasses under present-day conditions is reconstructed from historical "all-forcings" simulations of 16 CMIP5 models (Taylor, Stouffer and Meehl, 2012) for which the required

-160 information on land cover, downwelling shortwave radiation, upwelling shortwave radiation and snow cover fraction is available (see Section 2.3.1).
-A list of these models as well as those included in further parts of the analysis is available in Table S2.
-Land fractions covered by crops, grasses and pasture were provided separately by CMIP5 modelling groups, but were considered as one land cover class (crops/grasses) in this study to ensure consistency with the observational data from D18.
-Present-day surface albedo values and snow cover fractions are extracted from the last five-year period common to all
+We reconstruct the present-day albedo from trees as well as crops/grasses in the historical "all-forcings" simulations (Taylor, Stouffer and Meehl, 2012) of 13 CMIP5 models for which the required information on land cover, downwelling shortwave radiation, upwelling shortwave radiation and snow cover fraction is available (see Section 2.3.1 for a description of the reconstruction methodology).
+Land fractions covered by crops, grasses and pasture are provided separately by CMIP5 models, but were grouped within one same land cover class for consistency with the observational data from D18.
+Present-day albedo values are extracted from the last five-year period common to all models (i.e., 2000-2004), to be as close as possible to the period covered by the observational data.
+If several ensemble members differing only in terms of their initial conditions were available for one specific model, the reconstruction method was applied to their ensemble mean.

-- 165 models (i.e., 2000-2004), i.e. spanning a period similar in length and as close as possible to that covered by the albedo dataset used in D18.
-For three models (GFDL-CM3, GFDL-ESM2G and GFDL-ESM2M), the snow cover fraction outputs were not available but have been calculated from the snow mass values following the technique suggested and validated by Qu and Hall (2007): the snow cover fraction is assumed to be 1 at locations where the snow mass equals 60 kg/m2, and to evolve as a linear function of snow mass where it equals between 0 and 60 kg/m2.
-If several ensemble members differing only in terms of their initial conditions were available for one specific model, their ensemble mean was considered in the analysis. - 170 initial conditions were available for one specific model, their ensemble mean was considered in the analysis.
-We also reconstructed the surface albedo changes associated with historical transitions between trees and crops/grasses between pre-industrial conditions (equivalent to those of 1860 in CMIP5 and extracted from the first 200 years of the "piControl" experiments), and the 1981-2000 time period of historical "all-forcings" experiments.
-The reconstruction algorithm is applied to all CMIP5 models for which the required information on land cover, downwelling and upwelling - 175 shortwave radiation is available for at least two ensemble members of the analysed experiments (see Section 2.3.2 for a description of the reconstruction methodology).
-Since GFDL-ESM2G and GFDL-ESM2M are two very similar versions of the same model with only one ensemble member each, we have treated them as ensemble members of the same model (referred to as GFDL-ESM2).
-In order to be able to compute the RF constrained by observations, the reconstructed historical albedo changes associated with transitions between trees and crops/grasses were regridded to 1°x1° resolution.
-We have focused on - 180 the transitions between trees and crops/grasses for consistency with the observational data of D18, but also assessed the sensitivity of our results when considering the historical impact of overall changes in tree cover (e.g., also including replacement of trees by shrubs or bare soil).
-Additionally, factorial experiments isolating the climate forcing of historical LCC were available for four models: CanESM2, CCSM4, GFDL-ESM2 and IPSL-CM5A-LR.
-These experiments constitute benchmarks to evaluate the reconstructed historical albedo changes; the validity of the reconstruction is thus discussed further - 185 below as well as in the Supplementary Material.
+In Section 5, we present estimates of the RF associated to historical deforestation in fifteen CMIP5 models.
+For this purpose, we first reconstruct the albedo changes associated with transitions between trees and crops/grasses between pre-industrial conditions (equivalent to those of 1860 in CMIP5 and extracted from the first 200 years of the "piControl" experiments), and the 1981-2000 time period of historical "all-forcings" experiments.
+The reconstruction algorithm is applied to all CMIP5 models for which the required information on land cover, downwelling and upwelling shortwave radiation is available for at least two ensemble members of the analysed experiments (see Section 2.3.2 for a description of the reconstruction methodology).
+In order to be able to compute the RF constrained by observations, both the reconstructed albedo changes associated with transitions between trees and crops/grasses and the data from D18 were regridded to 1°x1° resolution.
+We have focused on the transitions between trees and crops/grasses for consistency with the observational data of D18, but also assessed the sensitivity of our results when considering the historical impact of overall changes in tree cover (e.g., also including replacement of trees by shrubs or bare soil).